droneshire/whiskey_inventory_firebase_client/README.md

 # Dashboard
 The dashboard contains several views, one of which is an admin only view:

-- Admin - manage all clients' inventory preferences
+- Admin - manage all clients' inventory preferences, manage payment status, and monitor the backend health
 - Inventory - add inventory to track and manage alert inventory change threshold
 - Preferences - manage contact info and alert preferences